 About this time, I had also just finished reading a book about Deep Work by Cal Newport (2016).
 This book talks about ‘shallow work’ as tasks (like administration, meetings, dealing with email, etc) and ‘deep work’ as the practice of putting aside 3-4 hours or more to completely immerse oneself in a particular task requiring more ‘deep’ thought such as reading, writing, making art, etc. Newport also talks about ‘attention residue’ as one of the reasons for separating ‘shallow’ work from ‘deep work,’ and why making space between them is very important.
 ‘Attention residue,’ he says, is related to how our brains work and to really be able to engage in deep work it is important to allow for some time and space to ‘empty’ our brains to make space for deep work.

 For me, I was still working part-time while I was doing my PhD courses.
-I needed to establish a routine that would enable me to do readings for classes and do assignments.
+I needed to establish a routine that would enable me to do readings for classes and assignments.
 One of the ways I was able to do that, and a habit I still use, was to have at least Saturday as a complete day off to spend time outside, and with family or friends.
 The idea was that I would treat Saturday as a ‘sacred’ day of rest for my brain, and no ‘brain work’ was allowed.
 This meant Sunday I was able to wake up refreshed and raring to go.
 This was one of the key days that I did work for school and I continue to use this practice to ensure I have at least one day a week of rest and relaxation to clear my mind of any ‘clutter’ from the previous week of work, and then to be able to do the deeper work required of being a student and scholar with a 'fresh, recharged' brain on Sunday.
-I would then 'immerse myself' and do most of my readings and any assignments on this one day.
-It was intense, but it worked because I actually did the best academic work I have ever done in my life, and I directly credit both Dr. Kumar's assignment around relaxation and Newport's idea around 'Deep Work' for this.
+I would then 'immerse' myself and do most of my readings and assignments on this one day.
+It was intense, but it worked because I actually did the best academic work I have ever done in my life, and I directly credit both Dr. Kumar's assignment around relaxation and Newport's ideas around 'deep work' for this.

 The combination of Newport’s ideas and Dr. Kumar’s assignment enabled me to learn how to value relaxation and ‘time off’ as a way to help me work smarter, not just harder, not only during the first year of the PhD program but also in how I've carried on with my practice as a 'community developer,' researcher and scholar.
-Later on, Dr. Kumar invited myself and two other students to collaborate with him on a paper related to this exercise called ‘Holistic Ways of Leading Academic Life’ that has been accepted for publication in the Holistic Education Review journal (likely Spring 2023).
+Later on, Dr. Kumar invited myself and two other students to collaborate with him on a paper related to this exercise called ‘Holistic Ways of Leading Academic Life’ that has been accepted for publication in the Holistic Education Review journal (likely Fall 2023).